ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms.
-Mostly sunny, with a high near 92.
-Southwest wind 7 to 10 mph.
-Chance of precipitation
+         <h3>Today</h3>A chance of showers and thunderstorms before 11am, then a chance of showers and thunderstorms between 11am and 1pm, then a
-         is 50%.<br></div>
+         slight chance of showers and thunderstorms between 1pm and 2pm.
+Partly sunny, with a high near 92.
+Southwest wind 6 to 10 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms.
+         <h3>Tonight</h3>A slight chance of showers and thunderstorms after 7pm.
 Mostly clear, with a low around 75.
 Southwest wind 6 to 9 mph.
-Chance of precipitation
+Chance
-         is 20%.<br></div>
+         of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">